awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/03-troubleshooting.md

 IDX10223: Lifetime validation failed.
 The token is expired
 ```

-The resolve this issue, check if the token you are sending has not expired.
+To resolve this issue, check if the token you are sending has not expired.

 ::: note
 The value of the `exp` claim is a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time.
 If you want to see the date/time for the value, visit [EpochConverter](http://www.epochconverter.com/).